 What is salary sacrificing?

+What does salary sacrifice mean?
 It’s a term familiar to most of us… and the main thought that comes to mind when you hear salary sacrifice is something like “I know that’s a good tax thing”.
 You’re right, it can be a great tax strategy for employees!
 Here’s what you need to know.

 Key Insights

-- Salary sacrificing, also known as salary packaging, allows employees to forgo part of their pre-tax salary in exchange for non-cash benefits, reducing taxable income and potentially offering significant tax savings.
+- Salary sacrificing: also known as salary packaging, allows employees to forgo part of their pre-tax salary in exchange for non-cash benefits, reducing taxable income and potentially offering significant tax savings.

 - Common Benefits: Includes additional superannuation contributions, car leasing, and other fringe benefits, with unique offerings for different industries such as healthcare and non-profits.